FabienGadet0/Lunar-Lander/README.md

 # Informations about the game

+The goal is to land on a platform (white Rectangle)

 USE ARROWS FOR MOVING.

 There is an itertia and Gravity , the spacecraft will not stop all of a sudden when you press the down arrow.